Geekgineer/RSEND-Robert-Home-Service-Robot/README.md

 ```

-All shell scripts uses xterm with fixed geometry to launch the simulation and visualization.
+All the shell scripts use xterm with fixed geometry to launch the simulation and visualization.

 ### Ball Chaser